 Bill McHaney became the first non-Indian to live at the Oasis in 1879.
 Later, Jack Rankin and Billy Neaves built an adobe house at the east end of the Oasis.
 It stood for over 40 years and served as a residence, a stage line stop, and a meeting place.
 The Barker and Shays Cattle Company dug a 600-gallon well around 1900 for use by the growing population.
 A 1902 census found 37 Serrano and Chemehuevi living at the Oasis.
 As more non-Indians arrived, the Indian families began to drift away, and by 1913, the Serrano and Chemehuevi were all gone.

 Following World War I, the town of Twentynine Palms saw an influx of veterans suffering from the effects of gas inhalation, drawn to the area by its warm, arid climate.
 The establishment in 1936 of a vast stretch of the desert above town as Joshua Tree National Monument drew more people to the area.
-The Twentynine Palms Corporation donated the Oasis of Mara to the National Park Service in 1950 to use as its headquarters and primary visitor center.
+The Twentynine Palms Corporation donated the Oasis of Mara to the National Park Service in 1950 to use as its headquarters.